10 Easy Job Hunting Tips for ‘Trailing Spouses’

 4. Apply everywhere.

 Post on every site, even Craigslist.
-Be persistent, and follow-up on every application you submit.
+Be persistent, and follow up on every application you submit.
 Seek out vacancies at companies that you want to work for, either by hitting up your network or checking out the company’s employment webpage.

-No matter where you move, there is some sort of group than can use your experience.
+No matter where you move, there is some sort of group that can use your experience.
 I lost my job once when our company was bought out.
 At the time, I was involved in the Junior League, a volunteer service organization, and I mentioned to some fellow volunteers that I was going to be unemployed.

-I couldn’t believe the offers of help that I got, including resume advice, introductions to hiring folks, and actual job offers.
+I couldn’t believe the offers of help that I got, including résumé advice, introductions to hiring folks, and actual job offers.